erights/quasiParserGenerator/test/tinyses/tinyses.md

 ## Caveats

-ES2017-strict does not include the `import` expression or the `import.meta` expression.
+ES-strict does not include the `import` expression or the `import.meta` expression.
 Once ES20xx-strict does include these, SES must either exclude these by becoming a static subset, or it must restrict their semantics, require transpilation if embedded into the full language.
 Either embedding requires a full parse.

-Beyond subsetting ES2017, this grammar also includes the infix bang `!` (eventually) operator from Dr.SES.
+Beyond subsetting EcmaScript, this grammar also includes the infix bang `!` (eventually) operator from Dr.SES.
 We hope infix bang `!` will become part of the standard EcmaScript grammar.
 But until then, infix bang `!` trivially transpiles into calls to the Dr.SES extended